SomedudeX/mpeg-convert/README.md

 If you would like to launch this script from anywhere, you can add it to the path (duh)
 > [!NOTE]
-> The installation instructions are for systems running Unix-based systems (macOS/Linux), and has not been tested with Windows.
+> The installation instructions are for Unix-based systems (macOS/Linux), and has not been tested with Windows.

 ## Troubleshooting